 WandaVision’s inspirations: Vision and the Scarlet Witch vol. 2 (1985)

-In a nice touch, the Avengers defeated Vision by talking to him, with various members speaking to different personas, and saving him from mental dissolution by insuring he was able to return to his body.
+In a nice touch, the Avengers defeated Vision by talking to him, with various members speaking to different personas, and saving him from mental dissolution by ensuring he was able to return to his body.
 Once there, he decided to do something about the crystal that gave him all that power that he just abused.

 So after exposition regarding how the Vision got into hot water with the Feds and another trip down memory lane explaining his emotions, the couple go house-hunting, because their old home got burned down.
 You see, back then, it felt like all the Marvel editors were actually talking to one another and collaborating, and there was a wave of anti-mutant hysteria gripping the country that played out in all of Marvel’s titles at the time.
 With Wanda a mutant and her hubby a touch inhuman himself, they suffered persecution.
 So they get a new house.
 And then fight zombies.
 And Wanda gets captured by these guys.

 Man, talk about Z-listers.
 I have my full run of The Official Handbook of the Marvel Universe to call upon to find out who these guys are but I. Just.
 Don’t.
 Care.
 The Grim Reaper shows up, so now it’s a trilogy of loser villains, but the Reaper AKA Eric Williams has a surprise up his sleeve.